gazebosim/gz-sim/examples/plugin/gui_system_plugin/README.md

 This example shows how to create a GUI system plugin.

-Ignition Gazebo supports any kind of Ignition GUI plugin (`ignition::gui::Plugin`).
+Ignition Gazebo supports any kind of Ignition GUI plugin (`gz::gui::Plugin`).
 Gazebo GUI plugins are a special type of Ignition GUI plugin which also have access to entity and component updates coming from the server.